muncus/internet-volume/README.md

 ### DNS Server

-Built around Celluloid::DNS (actually RubyDNS right now..) the server checks a blacklist of sites to serve NXDomain errors for.
+Built around RubyDNS the server checks a blacklist of sites to serve NXDomain errors for.
 If a site is not in the blacklist for a given volume level, it is passed to upstream servers (google's Public DNS servers: 8.8.8.8).

 #### Future work